Sukhress-Warun/Bingo/README.md

   you cant enter either the recommended number or any other number.

   and the above steps repeat untill you get a BINGO (program terminates).

+laguage used : python

+module used :  colorama